-I was incensed that I didn’t get to do this in Honolulu of all places, the place where we went for six weeks of training with Pan Am–a city surrounded by awesome beaches and water–that I posted a demand for a Do Over to my former Pan Am buddies on Facebook.
+I was so incensed that I didn’t get to do this in Honolulu of all places, the place where we went for six weeks of training with Pan Am–a city surrounded by awesome beaches and water–that I posted a demand for a Do Over to my former Pan Am buddies on Facebook.

-The rest of the week of jet emergency is fresh in my mind banks: I used the bull horn to shout that the police were there and to “Come out with your hands up!”
+The rest of that week of jet emergency is fresh in my mind banks: I used the bull horn to shout that the police were there and to “Come out with your hands up!”
 We learned to use the fire extinguishers, perform first aid, and how to open the mock up aircraft door.
 The instructions we gave to two flight attendants/passengers were, “You and you.
 Go to the bottom of the slide, help people off, and send them away.
 Repeat what you will do.”

 We had to keep saying this to people because we knew they would run away to the terminal, order a vodka martini, and call home.

 I sweated out the final exam, because I’d had so much fun all week, I’d failed to pay close attention to the stuff that would be on the test.

 Even though I recall most of my jet emergency training, I’ve completely spaced the water day.
 One flight attendant on Facebook commented that he remembered the survival manual on board the raft.
 It was secured in a little supply box.
 He recalled a tidbit in it instructing us not to eat polar bear liver as it had too much vitamin K. Too much vitamin K is bad for you.

 I will let a moment of silence ensue for that to sink in.